 - Abdominal or back pain

 - Feeling full too quickly or difficulty eating

-- A change in your bathroom habits, such as more frequent or urgent need to urinate and/or constipation.
+- Changes in your bathroom habits (frequent or urgent need to urinate and/or constipation.)

 If you have unusual vaginal bleeding, see a doctor right away.